sulovic/sulovic/README.md

 - 👋 Hi, I’m Vladimir Sulovic
-- 👀 I’m passionate about technologies
+- 👀 I’m passionate about cutting-edge technologies
-- 🌱 I’m currently learning Python and machine learning
-- 💞️ I’m looking to collaborate on interesting Startups
+- 💞️ I’m full stack software engineer with interest in developing high quality solutions
-- 📫 How to reach me sulovic@gmail.com
+- 📫 Feel free to reach me sulovic@gmail.com
 - ⚡ Fun fact: Proud father of three
 <!---
 sulovic/sulovic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.